phaidra/phaidra-admin-manual/Classification_server/configuration_of_skosmos_and_fuseki.md

 ## Data files of Fuseki

+Fuseki stores data in files.
+It is also possible to configure Fuseki for in-memory only, but with a large dataset, that will require a lot of memory.

 The jena-text enabled configuration file specifies directories where Fuseki stores its data.
 If you have not modified the configuration, those will be /tmp/tdb and /tmp/lucene.
 You need to clear/remove these directories if you want to flush the Fuseki data.

-Fuseki stores them in files.
-It is also possible to configure Fuseki for in-memory only, but with a large dataset, that will require a lot of memory.
-If you want to see how it is done, check out this Fuseki configuration that we use for Skosmos unit tests:

-https://github.com/NatLibFi/Skosmos/blob/master/tests/fuseki-assembler.ttl

-(tdb:location and text:directory settings are the relevant ones)
+For Skosmos unit tests this configuration was used: https://github.com/NatLibFi/Skosmos/blob/master/tests/fuseki-assembler.ttl where **tdb:location** and **text:directory** settings are the relevant ones.

 ## Timeout settings